mariotlemes/non3GPP-WiFi/README.md

 **3)** N3IWF responds with an IKE_AUTH Response, including EAP-Request/5G-Start packet informing UE to start sending NAS messages.

-**4)** UE sends the IKE AUTH request including EAP-Response/5G-NAS with NAS registration request and AN (Acess Network) parameters.
+**4)** UE sends the IKE AUTH Request including EAP-Response/5G-NAS with NAS Registration Request and AN (Acess Network) parameters.
+The AN parameters may include: GUAMI (Globally Unique AMF ID), PLMN ID (Public Land Mobile Network) Identification, Requested NSSAI (Network Slice Selection Assistance Information) and the Establishment Cause.

 **5)** N3IWF selects an AMF based on the received AN parameters and local policy and forwards the registration request received from the UE to the selected AMF within an Initial UE message.